 Detailed information about the methodology of the current study was presented in this chapter.
 Current research design was explained with its reasons.
-Sampling method and number of the participant EFL teachers and participants' profiles were provided.
-Data collection instrument, reliability and internal consistency of the questionnaire, data collection procedures and data analysis method were explained.
-The results of the study are presented in the next chapter.
+Sampling method and number of the participant EFL teachers and participants' profile was provided.
+Data collection instrument, reliability and internal consistency of the questionnaire, data collection procedure and data analysis method have been explained.
+The results of the study will be presented in the next chapter.